- ~ Essential Packing List

 - 2 Bras (F) - I chose regular, some prefer sports bras.

 - 3 Pairs Hiking Socks - lots have been written in the forums regarding what type of foot/sock system work.
 All I can say is that if you don't have long-distance walking experience you will have to experiment.
 Find what works for you!
 Visit the Camino Forums to see what others like.
 Whatever you choose, don't scrimp.
 Your feet will be your best friend or your worst nightmare if you don't get it right.
-I personally use the Injinji Toe Sock Liners.
+In the past I have used the Injinji Toe Sock Liners.
 The individual "fingers" keep my toes from rubbing, which they are prone to do.
-Since blisters are a result of friction and moisture, the toe socks worked like a charm.
-For the outer layer, I liked both the Darn Tough and the Thorlo brands.
+Since blisters are a result of friction and moisture, the toe socks may be your best bet For the outer layer, I liked both the Darn Tough and the Thorlo brands.
 Maybe the Thorlo's had a bit more padding to cushion the feet, but either pair in combination with the Injinji liners prevented blisters on my entire Camino.
 The Darn Toughs, true to their name, showed no wear.
 Add shoes or boots that are one full size larger than you usually wear and your feet should be trouble free!
+Some folks feel that TWO pairs of socks are enough, but if you have sweaty feat, and wish to change out during the day, I recommend three.
+Plus socks are so easy to lose!

 - 3 Pairs Underwear (Bottoms) Again, I can't stress enough that your underwear bottoms need to be of a quick-dry, high tech fabric.
 I had to hang my underwear off my pack to dry the next day, on more than one occasion when it was too wet and humid to dry overnight.
 This may sound gross, but I used the smallest, lacy undies, and doubled its use as a washcloth in the shower.
 I got the underwear and my body clean at the same time!